HunterSherms/ktorio.github.io/servers/features/metrics-micrometer.md

 ### Customizing Timers
 To customize the tags for each timer, you can configure a lamda that is called for each request and can extend the builder for the timer.
-Note, each unique combination of tag values results in an own metric.
+Note, each unique combination of tag values results in its own metric.
 Therefore it is not recommended to put properties with high cardinality (e.g. resource ids) into tags.

 ```kotlin